MrTimmy89/MLOps/README.md

 mlops_
 ==============================

-A short description of the project.
+This project is to apply ML-Ops skills in a task from Healthcare hackathon, held by https://codenrock.com/.
+The data is to find under the description of the first task.

 Project Organization
 ------------